abegaz/iCustomerReview/Project Documents/User Account Stories.md

 2. Hacker is deferred by login requirements
 3. Hacker is identified and reported
 # Samuel's UAS:
-1. As a customer who is wary of online shopping, I want to be able to sort and view one-star reviews separately from higher rated reviews.
+### 1. As a customer who is wary of online shopping, I want to be able to sort and view one-star reviews separately from higher rated reviews.
 ### Acceptance Criteria:
-2.
+### 2.
+### Acceptance Criteria: